alexpet/ExData_Plotting1/README.md

 <li><b>Sub_metering_3</b>: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.</li>
 </ol>

+## Instructions for use of automated script

+<b>WARNING:</b> The script assumes that have have changed your R working directory to a new directory and that you are not concerned with loss of files in the folder.
+The script will also remove any variables currently running in your R session.
+Run the script at your own risk.

+<b>Notes:</b> The scripts will automatically download and unzip the required data for the plots.
+During the process, a data sub-folder will be created with both the zipped file and unzipped text file which is the source of the data.
+The script will check that these files already exist, and subsequently skip download if they do.
+The rest of the script processes the text file as per the instructions of the project as shown below.

 ## Loading the data